chocolateboy/uncommonjs/README.md

 ## module

-An object which contains the following fields:
+An object which contains the following properties:

 <!-- TOC:display:exported -->
 ### module.exported